Callimachus (polemarch): The Battle of Marathon

 During the battle, as polemarch, Callimachus commanded the right wing of the Athenian army as was the Athenian custom at that time.
 The right and left wings (the left wing commanded by the Plataeans) surrounded the Persians after a seemingly suicidal charge by the centre line.

 Although the Greeks were victorious, Callimachus was killed during the retreat of the Persians while he was chasing them to their ships.

 Plutarch, in his work: Moralia.
 Greek and Roman Parallel Stories mentions that Callimachus was pierced with so many spears that, even when he was dead, he continued to be in an upright posture.

-There was a custom at Athens that the father of the man who had the most valorous death in a battle should pronounce the funerary oration in public.
-So, after the battle of Marathon, the father of Callimachus and the father of Cynaegirus had an argument about who of their sons were the bravest.
+Contemporary Athenian custom dictated that the city choose a man held in high regard to deliver an oration over the war dead at the end of public funeral rites.
+Polemon of Laodicea, a sophist flourishing six centuries after the event, imagined the aftermath of the battle to have occasioned a public dispute between the fathers of Cynaegirus and Callimachus before an Athenian assembly to decide which should give such an oration over the Marathon dead; using this fictional situation to exercise his rhetorical skill, Polemon made declamations for each litigant.

 Callimachus was portrayed among the Athenian gods and heroes on the wall-paintings of the Stoa Poikile.
 The Athenians erected a statue in honour of Callimachus, the "Nike of Callimachus".

 According to some sources, before the battle, Callimachus promised that if the Greeks won, he would sacrifice to Artemis Agrotera as many goats as the number of Persians killed at the battlefield.
 Athenians kept his promise, in spirit, and every year sacrificed 500 goats, because they didn't have enough goats for every single Persian who was killed at the battle (6,400).